College Scholastic Ability Test

+Day-to-day operations are halted or delayed on test day.
+Many shops, flights, military training, construction projects, banks, and other activities and establishments are closed or canceled.
+The KRX stock markets in Busan, Gyeongnam and Seoul open late.

 Purpose

 The CSAT is designed to test a candidate's ability to study in college, with questions based on Korea's high-school curriculum.
-It standardizes high-school education and provides accurate, objective data for university admission.
+It standardises high-school education and provides accurate, objective data for university admission.

 Schedule

 All questions are multiple-choice, except for the 9 questions in the Mathematics section, which are short answer.